High Desert Museum Job Opportunity – Senior Exhibition Designer

 The Museum is located in Bend, Oregon, a fast-growing, charismatic city nestled against the Cascade Range at the edge of the High Desert.
 We strive to be inclusive, culturally humble, relevant, curious, and mindful.
 As a team, we work together to wildly excite and responsibly teach, creating connection to and dialogue about the High Desert.

-The High Desert Museum seeks an Exhibition Designer to create permanent and temporary mission-based exhibits.
-The Designer will work as part of the Exhibitions Team to create innovative, interdisciplinary exhibitions that create connection to and dialogue about the High Desert.
+The Museum seeks a Senior Exhibition Designer to work as part of the Exhibitions Team creating innovative, interdisciplinary exhibitions that spark connection to and dialogue about the High Desert.
 The position also supports the overall visitor experience through ongoing evaluation and improvements of elements visible to visitors both inside the Museum and on our grounds.

-• A bachelor’s degree in a field appropriate for the position, e.g. graphic design, industrial design, studio arts, environmental graphics, architecture, etc.
+- A bachelor’s degree in a field appropriate for the position, e.g. graphic design, design management, industrial design, studio arts, environmental graphics, architecture, etc.

-• At least two years of professional experience in exhibit design, and the ability to provide a professional portfolio with published work samples
+- At least five years of professional experience in 3-D design, and the ability to provide a professional portfolio with on-the-job work samples

-• Ability to balance team and individual responsibilities; exhibit objectivity and openness to others’ views; give and welcome feedback; contribute to building a positive team spirit; ability to build morale and group commitments to goals and objectives and supports everyone’s efforts to succeed
+- Ability to balance team and individual responsibilities; exhibit objectivity and openness to others’ views; give and welcome constructive feedback; contribute to building a positive team spirit; ability to build morale and group commitments to goals and objectives and supports everyone’s efforts to succeed

 Preferred Experience and Skills